ESL Speaking

 Listen for the “d” sound to distinguish between the two words.
 Most people pronounce the d quite clearly in adverse.

-You can also listen for where the syllable stress is placed: ad-verse has the first syllable stressed, the second is soft/weak.
+You can also listen for where the syllable stress is placed: ad-verse has the first syllable stressed, and the second is soft/weak.
 It’s the opposite for averse—the stress is on the second syllable.

 Adverse: Definition, Examples, and Usage